PMW 2022-003 by Kenneth L. Gentry, Jr.

-At least that is what prophecy populists maintain, and what a number of scholars argue.
+At least that is what prophecy populists maintain, and what a number of scholars (who should know better) argue.
 But why do they make this charge?

 Preteristm teaches that several New Testament prophecies apply to the AD 70 destruction of the temple.
 Is preterism’s focus on the Jewish judgment in AD 70 anti-Semtic?
 This is a serious moral charge.
 How does the preterist postmillennialist answer it?
 Are we guilty of such a sin?